 In most cases, you can choose which super fund your employer pays the SG and award contributions (if any) into.
 This is sometimes referred to as "super choice" or "choice of fund".
-Your employer may not be required to accept your choice of fund request in certain circumstances, for example, if you have already exercised super choice in the last 12 months.
+From 1 November 2021, to comply with choice of fund rules, your employer may now have to request new employees 'stapled super fund' details from the ATO.
+A stapled fund is an existing super account which is linked, or 'stapled', to an individual employee so it follows you as you change jobs.
+Your employer may not be required to accept your choice of fund request in certain circumstances, refer to <a href="https://doi.org/10.1001/journal.org/

-If you can choose your super fund and you want your employer to pay your SG or award contributions, (including any salary sacrifice contributions you may choose to make), to Australian Practical Superannuation you need to give your employer a Choice of fund form nominating Australian Practical Superannuation as your chosen fund.
-The Choice of fund form can be downloaded from the Secure Online Portal through your financial adviser.
+If you can choose your super fund and you want your employer to pay your SG or award contributions, (including any salary sacrifice contributions you may choose to make), to Ensurity Super you need to give your employer a Choice of fund form nominating Ensurity Super as your chosen fund.
+The Choice of fund form can be obtained from the Secure Online Portal or through your financial adviser.

-If you cannot choose, or you do not tell your employer which super fund to pay your SG or award contributions to, your employer, under law, must pay those contributions to a fund with a MySuper product as your 'default' super fund.

-Australian Practical Superannuation does not offer a MySuper product and therefore cannot be the default fund.
+If you do not make a choice, and you don't have a stapled fund, or you do not tell your employer which super fund to pay your SG or award contributions to, your employer, under law, must pay those contributions into the employer's default super fund, or other fund as directed by the Commissioner of Taxation.
+Ensurity Super does not offer a MySuper product and therefore cannot be the default fund.